Authors: Various, with funding provided by the National Pharmaceutical Council

 The National Pharmaceutical Council (NPC) provided funding for this issue and contributed to the article, "Communication About Results of Comparative Effectiveness Studies: A Pharmaceutical Industry View."

 This issue follows up on related topics raised during a conference hosted by NPC, the National Health Council and WellPoint in February 2012.
-NPC Chief Science Officer Dr. Robert Dubois explains the concerns about CER communications in the brief video that follows.
+NPC Chief Science Officer Dr. Robert Dubois explains the concerns about CER communications in a brief video.